Updated July 28, 2020

-A loud whistling sound could signal an issue with the ductwork.
+A loud high pitched whistling sound could signal an issue with the ductwork.
 Air escaping the system or going to places it shouldn’t can often create a whistling noise.
-Whistling is more likely to occur in air conditioners that have dirty filters or old ductwork.
+Air conditioner whistling is more likely to occur in air conditioners that have dirty filters or old ductwork.
 Houses that have replaced parts of their ductwork over time could also be more prone to a whistling AC unit if the pieces aren’t connected properly.

 If your air conditioner is making a funny noise, don’t just sit back and wait for it to fix itself.
 Start by troubleshooting air conditioning and then take proactive steps to call a professional to look at the unit before that strange sound leads to a larger problem.

 Aside from making strange sounds, your air conditioner may not be working for a variety of other issues that require troubleshooting air conditioning.